nesaplay/karngyan.com/content/articles/hash-tables-1.md

 description: this blog is quite technical and monotonous. it goes about defining hash tables, hash functions, it's properties and collision resolution techniques.
 ---

 Hey, everyone!
 We're going to talk about one of the most remarkable data structure of all times, Hash Tables.

-<div class="breaker"></div>
 ### Outline

 * [What is a **Hash Table** ? ](#ht-intro)